QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Related Work

-Recently, YOLO-World~\cite{YOLOWorld} introduced a ``prompt-then-detect'' paradigm using a lightweight YOLOv8~\cite{YOLOv8} architecture, enabling real-time OVOD by pre-computing text embeddings offline.
-Despite this progress, such lightweight models still retain a substantial number of parameters and intensive cross-modal operations, necessitating further compression for edge deployment.
-Quantization offers a practical solution by drastically reducing computational costs without architectural modifications.
-Therefore, designing an effective quantization technique that preserves the fine-grained vision-language alignment of OVOD models is a critical challenge.
+Recently, real-time OVOD detectors have emerged across diverse architectures, pre-computing text embeddings offline to remove the inference-time text encoder.
+For instance, YOLO-World~\cite{YOLOWorld} builds on a lightweight YOLOv8~\cite{YOLOv8} backbone, while OmDet-Turbo~\cite{OmDetTurbo} adopts DETR with an efficient fusion head.
+Despite this progress, such lightweight models still retain a substantial number of parameters and involve intensive cross-modal operations, necessitating further compression such as quantization for edge deployment.
+It remains a critical challenge to design an effective quantization technique that preserves the fine-grained vision-language alignment of OVOD models.